-Over the years, the National Whistleblower Center has had the pleasure to work with some incredible whistleblowers, from courageous Swiss bankers who exposed massive tax evasion at Swiss banks, to scientists exposing forensic fraud at the FBI, to an Enron Vice President who helped expose corporate misconduct.
+Over the years, the National Whistleblower Center (NWC) has had the pleasure to work with some incredible whistleblowers, from courageous Swiss bankers who exposed massive tax evasion at Swiss banks, to scientists exposing forensic fraud at the FBI, to Army officers reporting on millions in contracting fraud, to an Enron Vice President who helped expose corporate misconduct.

 Below are the stories of a few of the whistleblowers whose disclosures have had an impact across their entire industry.
 These brave people prove that whistleblowers truly can change the world.

 Bradley “Brad” Birkenfeld was the first international banker to blow the whistle on secret Swiss bank accounts and had an industry changing impact.
 His disclosures resulted in unprecedented recoveries for U.S. taxpayers, with over $780 million dollars in civil fines and penalties paid by UBS and over $5 billion dollars in collections from U.S. taxpayers who had illegally held “undeclared” offshore accounts in Switzerland and other countries.